 The essence of WayPoint's specialized psychotherapeutic approach is in finding the right model for each student and matching it with the right intervention.

-A common denominator for nearly all who deal with severe anxiety is avoidance.
-This may manifest in psychosomatic complaints, overly-critical judgments of others as a means of justifying isolation, self-sabotage, the overuse of social-media, symptom relief through drug and/or alcohol abuse, and a myriad of other maladaptive behaviors.
+A common denominator for nearly all who struggle with severe anxiety is avoidance.
+Avoidance may be manifested in the overuse of digital media/video gaming, social isolation, psychosomatic complaints, overly critical judgments of others as a means of justifying isolation, self-sabotage, and a myriad of other maladaptive behaviors.
 Such avoidance further contributes to one’s inability to function adequately at home, in the community, and in traditional school settings.
-Many of our students have required multiple “fresh starts” resulting in numerous changes of friends, schools, teachers, and therapists.
+Due to the level of avoidance that has taken place over time, these youths lack the necessary skill development that will empower them to overcome the challenges of life.

 Adolescents with severe anxiety do not suffer alone.
 Inevitably, the whole family is affected.
-Many parents recognize the symptoms of anxiety and the accompanying avoidant behaviors, yet feel powerless in bringing about positive changes.
-Parents often become overwhelmed by their child’s disorder, and develop patterns that enable his avoidance in order to further avoid significant family conflicts.
-As a result, the environment frequently adapts to the needs of the teen, at the expense of the youth learning to adapt to the demands of the world.
+Many parents recognize the symptoms of anxiety and their accompanying avoidant behaviors, yet feel powerless in bringing about positive changes.
+Parents often become overwhelmed by their child’s disorder, and develop patterns that accommodate avoidance in order to further avoid significant family conflicts.
+As a result, the external environment frequently adapts to the needs of the teen—at the expense of the youth learning to adapt to the demands of the world.

 Family participation is essential in the healing process.
 Through family therapy, parent visits, and seminars, WayPoint Academy directs families toward making adjustments and changes to support their student’s progress.